Sophie Scholl: Arrest and execution

-On 18 February 1943, Sophie and Hans Scholl went to Ludwig Maximilian University to leave flyers out for the students to read.
+On 18 February 1943, Sophie and Hans Scholl went to the Ludwig-Maximilians-Universität München to leave flyers out for the students to read.
 The Scholls brought a suitcase full of leaflets to the university main building, and hurriedly dropped stacks of copies in the empty corridors for students to find when they left the lecture rooms.
 Leaving before the lectures had ended, the Scholls had some copies left in the suitcase and decided to distribute them.
 Sophie flung the last remaining leaflets from the top floor down into the atrium.
 This spontaneous action was observed by the university maintenance man, Jakob Schmid, a self-avowed Nazi, who had joined the Nazi Party in 1937.

 Hans and Sophie Scholl were taken into custody by the Gestapo.
 A draft of a seventh pamphlet, written by Christoph Probst, was found in the possession of Hans Scholl at the time of his arrest.
 While Sophie Scholl was able to hide incriminating evidence in an empty classroom just before being captured, Hans tried to destroy the draft of the last leaflet by tearing it apart and swallowing it.
 The Gestapo recovered enough of it to read what it said and, when pressed, Hans gave the name of the author, Christoph Probst.
 In the record of his second interrogation, he stated, "The piece of paper that I tore up following my arrest this morning originated with Christoph Probst. ...
 All other persons with the exception of Probst are in my opinion not guilty."
 Christoph Probst was captured on 20 February 1943.

 The main Gestapo interrogator was Robert Mohr, who initially thought Sophie was innocent.
 However, after Hans had confessed, Sophie assumed full responsibility in an attempt to protect other members of the White Rose.

 In court before Judge Roland Freisler on 22 February 1943, Scholl was recorded as saying these words: